Central Asians in the United States: Afghan Americans

 Afghan Americans (آمریکاییهای افغانتبار Amrikāyi-hāye Afghān tabar, د امريکا افغانان Da Amrīka Afghanan) are Americans of Afghan descent or Americans who originated from Afghanistan.
 They form the largest Afghan community in North America with the second being Afghan Canadians.
 The Afghan Americans may originate from any of the ethnic groups of Afghanistan.
-They have long been considered by the Board of Immigration Appeals and the United States Census Bureau white Americans, but a significant number may also identify themselves as Asian Americans as Afghanistan is considered to be the crossroads of South and Central Asia.
+They have long been considered by the Board of Immigration Appeals and the United States Census Bureau as White Americans, but a significant number may also identify themselves as Middle Eastern Americans or Asian Americans.

 The Afghan community in the United States was minimal until large numbers were admitted as refugees following the December 1979 Soviet invasion of Afghanistan.
 Others have arrived similarly during and after the latest war in Afghanistan.
 Afghan Americans reside and work all across the United States.
 The states of California, Virginia and New York historically had the largest number of Afghan Americans.
 Thousands may also be found in the states of Arizona, Texas, Georgia, Washington, Oklahoma, Michigan, Idaho, Missouri, North Carolina, and Illinois.
 As of 2019, their total number is approximately 156,434.

-Baloch Americans

-Baloch Americans are Americans of Baloch descent.

-A 2015 eight-part documentary by VSH News, the first Balochi language news channel, called Balochs in America, shows that Baloch Americans live in different parts of the United States, including Washington D.C., New York, Texas, North Carolina and Washington.[3]
-Many Baloch Americans come from Pakistan, both from Balochistan province and Karachi city and elsewhere in Pakistan.
-Others come from the Iranian province of Sistan and Baluchistan.
-Many Baloch Americans work at nonprofits, information technology companies and in the public sector.

 Uyghur Americans

 Uyghur Americans are Americans of Uyghur ethnicity.
-Most Uyghurs immigrated from Xinjiang, China, to the United States from the late 1980s onwards, with a significant number arriving after July 2009.
+Most Uyghurs immigrated from Xinjiang, China, to the United States from the late 1980s onward, with a significant number arriving after July 2009.
 The Uyghur American population is small, but growing.
 Northern Virginia has one of the largest Uyghur populations in the United States.
 Around 1,500 Uyghurs live in the Washington metropolitan area, with the majority living in Fairfax County, Virginia.
 A small but notable community of around 150 Uyghurs live in the Boston area.